probinsah/Low_Level_System_Design_in_C-Sharp/OOPS.md

 Abstract Classes and Abstract Methods in C# are used to define a template for other classes.
 They provide a way to enforce that certain methods are implemented by derived classes while allowing the base class to provide common functionality.
 - **Abstract Classes** - An abstract class is a class that cannot be instantiated on its own and is intended to be a base class for other classes.
 It can contain both abstract methods (methods without implementation) and concrete methods (methods with implementation).
 - **Abstract Methods** - An abstract method is a method that is declared without any implementation.
 Derived classes must provide an implementation for all abstract methods inherited from the abstract class.
+> Abstract classes provide a template for other classes, enforcing a contract for the derived classes while allowing common functionality to be shared.
 Consider an abstract class Shape and its derived classes Circle and Rectangle.
 ```
 // Abstract Class with Abstract and Concrete Methods: